caotrongphuoc/mini-clock/docs/02-guide-coding-rules.md

 ## I. Naming conventions

-The conventions below are taken directly from the existing source code.
-New code must follow them so that tooling, search, and reviewers all work consistently.
+The conventions below are drawn directly from the existing source code.
+New code must follow these conventions so that tooling, search, and reviewers all work consistently.

 **Case styles used in this document:**